shapeshed/shapeshed.com/content/posts/using-the-european-npm-mirror.md

-{
-  "title": "Using the European npm mirror",
-  "date": "2014-01-09T15:39:41+00:00",
++++
+date = "2014-01-09T15:39:41+00:00"
-  "description": "If you are located in Europe the European npm mirror is fast and reliable.
-With a few tweaks you can easily publish to the main registry too.", "tags": [
+description = "If you are located in Europe the European npm mirror is fast and reliable.
+With a few tweaks you can easily publish to the main registry too." tags = ["JavaScript", "Node.js"] title = "Using the European npm mirror"

-    "JavaScript",
-    "Node.js"
-  ]
-}
++++

 The mighty [Maciej Malecki][1] created a [European npm mirror][2] for all the Node.js developers this side of the Atlantic.
 It is much faster to install packages from and takes some load off the main registry.